django/deps/draft/email-providers.md

 In `django.core.mail.backends`:

-* `base.BaseEmailBackend.__init__()` is updated to accept an `alias` arg (default to `None`) and store its value on a new `alias` instance property.
+* `base.BaseEmailBackend.__init__()` is updated to accept an `alias` arg (defaulting to `None`) and store its value on a new `alias` instance property.
 (For compatibility, BaseEmailBackend must continue to accept and ignore all unknown kwargs.)

-* filebased.EmailBackend and smtp.EmailBackend are updated following the
-  guidance for [upgrading third-party EmailBackend implementations](#upgrading-emailbackend-implementations) later in this document.
+* The filebased and smtp EmailBackends are updated following the guidance for [upgrading third-party EmailBackend implementations](#upgrading-emailbackend-implementations) later in this document.
 This involves significant changes to backend initialization.
 Using